-Sociopathy, otherwise known as antisocial personality disorder (ASPD), occurs in 1 to 4 percent of the population.
+While commonly known as sociopathy, antisocial personality disorder (ASPD) occurs in 1 to 4 percent of the population.
 Men are 3 to 5 times more likely to be diagnosed with ASPD (“and all of ’em dated me!”, an edgy Cathy cartoon would say).

-Though ASPD can be hard to spot, here are some traits of high-functioning sociopaths and how to deal if you think you have one in your life.
+Though ASPD can be hard to spot, here are some traits of people with the condition and how to deal if you think you have one in your life.

 The terms came about to describe the level of severity of the sociopathic behavior.
 A high-functioning sociopath can mimic emotions and responses and often hide their ASPD tendencies.
 High-functioning people can hold jobs, be in relationships, and start families.